-This hearty salad combines beets with curry leaves, black mustard seeds, green chilies, and coconut flakes—the chilies give the stir-fry a mild bite, while the coconut adds great texture.
+This hearty salad combines beets with curry leaves, black mustard seeds, green chiles, and coconut flakes—the chiles give the stir-fry a mild bite, while the coconut adds great texture.
 Eat it either warm or cold, as lunch or a light dinner.

 Mirchi Salan (Curried Jalapeño Peppers)

 A curry that's packed with big flavors and textures: hot jalapeños, rich toasted spices, crunchy peanuts, and more.
 Sweet and spicy, it's an intense side that pairs well with a plate of biryani.
 If you can't stand the heat of the jalapeños, replace them with green bell peppers.

 Apple Sabzi (Apple Cooked in Mild Spices With Coconut)

 It's normal to include all sorts of vegetable sides as part of an Indian meal, but fruit sometimes makes an appearance, too.
 Apple sabzi features tender apple coated with chiles, coconut, and various spices.
 It's sweet, flavorful, and wonderful alongside a fiery curry.

 This robust breakfast dish is made with semolina, spices, and vegetables—carrots and peas, in this recipe, but feel free to use whatever veggies you'd like.
 For even more flavor, try garnishing it with coconut, peanuts, cashews, or fruit.

 This recipe does away with okra's unappealing slimy texture and brings out the mellow flavor of the vegetable.
 The secret: adding a little lemon juice while you're cooking it.
 It makes a great comfort-food meal when served with rice and lentils.